minetest-mods-camp/arena_lib/DOCS.md

 * `queue_waiting_time`: the time to wait before the loading phase starts.
 It gets triggered when the minimium amount of players has been reached to start the queue.
 Default is 10
 * `load_time`: the time between the loading state and the start of the match.
 Default is 3
 * `celebration_time`: the time between the celebration state and the end of the match.
 Default is 3
+* `in_game_physics`: an optional table containing a physical override to set to each player when they enter an arena
+* `disabled_damage_types`: a table containing which damage types will be disabled once in a game.
+Damage types are strings, the same as in reason.type in the [minetest API](https://github.com/minetest/minetest/blob/master/doc/lua_api.txt)
 * `properties`: explained down below
 * `temp_properties`: same
 * `player_properties`: same